MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/origin-trials.md

 To test an experimental feature in production with your users, enroll your site in an origin trial.
 To turn on support for an experimental feature in users' browsers, enroll your site in an origin trial, obtain a token, and then add the token to your website.

 Microsoft Edge sometimes uses origin trials to test features for specific domains or websites.
 You may want to use an origin trial for your website to apply a specific feature.
 As a website owner, you can enroll in an origin trial.
-An origin trial provides features to a percentage<!-- todo: clarify; be specific; which browsers/users? --> of Microsoft Edge users who visit your website.
+An origin trial provides features to a percentage<!-- todo: which browsers/users? --> of Microsoft Edge users who visit your website.

 To see what origin trials (experimental features) are available, go to [Microsoft Edge Origin Trials](https://developer.microsoft.com/microsoft-edge/origin-trials).